 GMU seeks to create a learning environment that fosters respect for people across identities.
 We welcome and value individuals and their differences, including gender expression and identity, race, economic status, sex, sexuality, ethnicity, national origin, first language, religion, age and ability.
 We encourage all members of the learning environment to engage with the material personally, but to also be open to exploring and learning from experiences different than their own.
-Check out the Mason Non-Discrimination Policy and the Mason Diversity statement.
+Check out the Mason Diversity statement.